-An AP may transmit a TWT element in an individually addressed TWT Setup frame with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field to an associated non-AP STA if the most recently received S1G (#3623) Capabilities element received from the STA included a value of 1 in the TWT Support (#3623) subfield.
+An AP may transmit a TWT element in an individually addressed TWT Setup frame with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field to an associated non-AP STA if the S1G (#3623) Capabilities element received from the STA included a value of 1 in the TWT Responder Support (#3623) subfield.
 An AP may transmit TWT Setup frames to more than one of its associated non-AP STAs.

 A non-AP STA with dot11TWTOptionActivated equal to true shall transmit a frame containing a TWT element to the AP with which it is associated and from which it received an individually addressed frame containing a TWT element that contained a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.
 The transmitted TWT element shall be included in the frame that is the appropriate response frame to the received frame.
 The non-AP STA shall include a value of Accept TWT, Alternate TWT, Dictate TWT or Reject TWT in the TWT Command field of the response and shall set the TWT Request field to 0.
 If the non-AP STA response’s TWT Command field includes anything other than Accept TWT or Reject TWT, the AP should send a new request for a TWT value by sending another frame that contains a TWT element, modifying the parameters of the request to indicate, for example an acceptance of a proposed alternate TWT or dictated TWT value.
-If the AP receives a TWT response to a TWT request with the TWT Command value of Accept TWT from an associated non-AP STA, then the AP has successfully completed a TWT setup with that STA for the TWT Flow Identifier indicated in the TWT response and the AP becomes a TWT STA with respect to that STA.
+If the AP receives a TWT response to a TWT request with the TWT Command value of Accept TWT from an associated non-AP STA, then the AP has successfully completed a TWT setup with that STA for the TWT Flow Identifier indicated in the TWT response and the AP becomes a TWT requesting STA with respect to that STA.

-A non-AP STA shall not queue (#3350) a frame containing a TWT element to the AP with which it is associated and from which it received a group addressed frame containing a value of 1 in the TWT Request field as a response to the reception of that frame.
+A non-AP STA shall not transmit (#3350) a frame containing a TWT element to the AP with which it is associated and from which it received a group addressed frame containing a value of 1 in the TWT Request field as a response to the reception of that frame.

-If the NDP Paging field was not present in the TWT response corresponding to a TWT agreement, the TWT STA shall be in the awake state following each TWT start time associated with each TWT agreement for at least the Adjusted Nominal Minimum Wake Duration time associated with that TWT agreement even if no PS-Poll or U-APSD trigger frame has been transmitted by the STA.
+If the NDP Paging field was not present in the TWT response corresponding to a TWT agreement, the TWT requesting STA shall be in the awake state following each TWT start time associated with each TWT agreement for at least the Adjusted Nominal Minimum Wake Duration time associated with that TWT agreement even if no PS-Poll or U-APSD trigger frame has been transmitted by the STA.
 If the Implicit bit is equal to 1 in the TWT response for a TWT agreement, the TWT associated with that TWT agreement is an implicit(#3471) TWT and the TWT SP associated with that TWT is an implicit(#3471) TWT SP.
 A TWT SP that is not an implicit(#3471) TWT is an explicit(#3471) TWT SP.
-If the NDP Paging field was present in the TWT response, the TWT STA shall follow the operational rules defined in 9.42a.6 (NDP Paging Setup).
+If the NDP Paging field was present in the TWT response, the TWT requesting STA shall follow the operational rules defined in 9.42a.6 (NDP Paging Setup).

-A TWT STA that is a non-AP STA should transmit frames only within TWT SPs.
+A TWT requesting STA that is a non-AP STA should transmit frames only within TWT SPs.

-A TWT STA that transmits a frame during a TWT SP is not granted any special medium access privileges, nor is there any guarantee that the TWT peer STA assigned the TWT SP to only one TWT STA.
+A TWT requesting STA that transmits a frame during a TWT SP is not granted any special medium access privileges, nor is there any guarantee that the TWT responding STA assigned the TWT SP to only one TWT requesting STA.